Introducing cats to each other

 Keep your new cat in a separate room to begin with and ensure that there is no way that she can escape.

 During this time give your new cat anything that your resident cat has slept or laid on and vice versa.
 This will make sure that each cat is getting used to the other's scent.
-To help your existing cat feel more secure, take a damp rag and rub it over their scent glands (these are on the cheekbones and the pads).
-Then rub the rag over areas where they feel relaxed, such as windowsills, near radiators and certain chairs.
+To help your existing cat feel more secure, take a damp cloth and rub it over their scent glands (these are on the cheekbones and the pads of their paws).
+Then rub the cloth over areas where they feel relaxed, such as windowsills, near radiators and certain chairs.
 This should be done at least twice a day and will reassure your cat that they can still smell their own scent in the areas that are important to them.

 Your resident cat may lurk outside the room where the new cat is staying and sniff under the door.
 This building up of curiosity may mean it is actually a relief when the cats first get to see each other.